 The Worst Thing you Can Do; HIRING SOMEONE WHO MARKETS THEIR COMPANY ON A TELEPHONE POLE, THAT SHOULD TELL YOU JUST HOW MUCH CONFIDENCE THEY HAVE IN THEIR OWN COMPANY LET ALONE THEMSELVES!

 We Have Received a lot of emails & complaints about a company that advertises on telephone poles.
 The signs have NO-Name just a number and a brief description of

 what they do.(Roof Moss removal,) and apparently now they are offering some kind of Painting service as well.
 Most of the customer complaints are about the company doing such a terrible job, and stating that they will give them a warranty and they never receive one.Also company's that have magnetic signs on their truck, Beware they can easily be removed and the company can be out of business without a trace of ever being in business.
 These types of Companies are usually the ones that ruin the industries they try to represent and leave bad impressions in customers minds.

 Contact: Web Moderator

 Info: Sponsored by the Homeowners Association of Rhode Island & Massachusetts

-2003 From ALL-PRO No-Pressure ROOF & EXTERIOR Cleaning Service, all rights reserved.
+2003 From ALL-PRO Inc. No-Pressure ROOF & EXTERIOR Cleaning Service, all rights reserved.